The RIX payment system

 Similar to central banks in other countries, the Riksbank provides a central payment system in Sweden.
 Banks and other financial institutions use this system to make payments among themselves.
 The Swedish payment system is called RIX and banks, clearing organisations, the Swedish National Debt Office and the Riksbank are participants.
 The RIX system has two settlement services, RIX-RTGS and RIX-INST.
 RIX-RTGS is for large-value payments and RIX-INST for smaller and instant payments 24 hours a day.

-A payment takes place in several different steps: it is checked, in some cases cleared and then settled.
-The checks ensure that the payer is authorised to make payments and that there are sufficient funds in their account.
+A payment takes place in several different steps: it is checked, cleared in some cases and settled.
+The checks ensure that the payer is authorised to make payments and that there are sufficient funds in the payer’s account.
 Clearing means that the payer’s payments are consolidated before being sent for settlement.
-The settlement that takes place in the participants’ accounts in RIX is the final step in the payment chain and signifies completion of the payment.
+The settlement that takes place in the participants’ accounts in RIX-RTGS is the final step in the payment chain and signifies completion of the payment.

-The RIX system is designed to be able to cope with large value payments between participants.
-About SEK 670 billion goes through RIX every day and the average payment sent into the system is about SEK 35 million.
+RIX-RTGS is designed to be able to cope with large payments between participants.
+About SEK 550 billion goes through RIX every day and the average payment sent through system is about SEK 20 million.

-There are also functions in RIX that enable several payments to be made at the same time by being offset against one another.
+There are also functions in RIX-RTGS that enable several payments to be made at the same time by being offset against one another.
 This increases the efficiency of the system.
-RIX is thus a hybrid system that makes use of both the advantages of gross settlement – that the risks decline – and the liquidity saving made when payments are offset against one another.
-To promote safety and efficiency in the system, the Riksbank can provide credit during the day, what is known as “intraday credit”, in RIX.
+RIX-RTGS is thus a hybrid system that makes use of both the advantages of gross settlement – that the risks decline – and the liquidity saving made when payments are offset against one another.
+To promote safety and efficiency in the system, the Riksbank can provide credit during the day, what is known as “intraday credit”, in RIX-RTGS.
 However, credit is only granted against adequate collateral.